timeseer-ai/timeseer-ansible-collection/timeseer/docker/roles/traefik/README.md

 ## Author Information

-This role was created in 2024 by [Your Organization/Your Name].
+This role was created in 2024 by timeseer

 ---